Here is some practical information that may be helpful when you plan to visit the museum.

 Changing rooms

-There are changing tables in the handicap toilets on each floor.
+There are changing tables in the accessible toilets on each floor.

 Public transport and parking